Prep report: Cloquet softball rallies past Rapids

 May 22—Cloquet used a big fourth inning to get past Grand Rapids 7-4 in their Section 7AAA softball opener on Wednesday, May 22 at Braun Park in Cloquet.

-The fifth-seeded Thunderhawks put a scare into Cloquet, which put runs on the board in the second, third and fourth innings to take a 4-0 lead into the game's halfway point.
+The fifth-seeded Thunderhawks put a scare into Cloquet, putting runs on the board in the second, third and fourth innings to take a 4-0 lead into the game's halfway point.

 A one-out double from Brooke Proulx got the Lumberjacks going, and Cloquet's next eight batters reached base on five singles, two walks and another double.